j-nac/TSAWebmaster-2122/README.md

 ### Running the app

+1. Set proper environment variables
-1. From the project root, run the website with command `python run.py`
+2. From the project root, run the website with command `python run.py`
-2. You can see the website on http://localhost:5000/
+3. You can see the website on http://localhost:5000/

 ## Developing